chantalsantos7/dfa-challenge-1-airport/docs/domain-models-test-plan.md

 | **Airport** | planeCapacity@int | changeAirportCapacity(@int) | @Void |

 ***Tests***
-- Test that airport capacity can be changed

 - Test that an error is thrown if negative value is passed as a parameter
-- Test that capacity change function throws an error if an invalid data type is passed as a parameter
+- Test that capacity change function does not accept non-int values passed as a parameter

 3. As an air traffic controller, I want to be able to instruct a plane to land at the airport, so it's flight can be completed.